a year in the life of a muse and model | read | i-D

 Rosaline: These photographs are so personal and I think the tactile nature of the book encompasses that closeness.
 I love the whole process of making a book; from editing down the images, sequencing, working on the layout, the design...
 I always start with printing everything out and plastering my studio floor in photographs.

 Fern: What's your outlook on the photographer/muse relationship?
-Do you find it's outdated, degrading, empowering?
+Do you find it's outdated, degrading, and/or empowering?

 Rosaline: World peace!